Skip to main content

 Macroinvertebrate sampling sites

-We sample over 170 sites annually across King County and, in some cases, outside King County.
-Many of these sites have been monitored since 2002, others have been added more recently.
-These sites range from highly urban areas to remote forest lands.
-The data for these sites can be viewed on the Puget Sound Stream Benthos database.
+Each year we sample over 170 sites across King County and, in some cases, outside King County.
+We have monitored many of these sites since 2002, and we have added others over time.
+These sites range from very urban areas to remote forest lands.
+The data for these sites are available on the Puget Sound Stream Benthos database.

 Long-term trends

-Since 2002, 126 sites across King County have been sampled annually.
-While B-IBI scores may naturally vary from year to year, this long-term dataset allows us to confidently examine local and regional trends in stream health.
-Of the 126 sites in the long-term dataset, 29 are showing significant positive trends.
-These 29 are in all categories of B-IBI score: Very Poor, Poor, Fair, Good and Excellent.
-None of the long-term sites are showing significant negative trends.
+We have sampled 120 sites across King County every year between 2002 and 2021.
+This long-term dataset allows us to track local and regional trends in stream health.
+Of the 120 sites in the long-term dataset, 30 are showing significant positive trends.
+These 30 sites are in all categories of B-IBI score: Very Poor, Poor, Fair, Good and Excellent.
+Only three long-term sites are showing significant negative trends.
+To view the complete report, click here

-King County is unique in the nation for having such a comprehensive dataset, and it's thanks to our partners in the community for allowing us to sample the same sites year after year.
-The annual sampling effort is invaluable to our ability to effectively monitor stream health in King County.
-Each year that we add more data expands our ability to examine long term trends throughout the county.
+King County is unique in the nation for having such a comprehensive dataset.
+This is thanks to our partners in the community for allowing us to sample the same sites year after year.
+The annual sampling effort is crucial for our ability to track stream health in King County.
+Each year that we add more data increases our ability to track trends throughout the county.